 Spectral does a great job with custom functions, So, vacuum has adopted a very similar design, to facilitate custom functions.

-Since v0.3.0 vacuum support JavaScript based functions as well as golang based functions.
+Since v0.3.0 vacuum supports JavaScript based functions as well as golang based functions.

 vacuum is written in golang.
 When building a JavaScript function, we need to remember that the JavaScript code is being read in by vacuum and then parsed and executed by the goja JavaScript engine.

 There is no DOM available and there is limited access to node.js APIs.
-This is not a v8 environment, and vacuum only supports ES5.
+This is not a v8 environment.

 Structure of a JavaScript function